Frostielocks/frostielocks/README.md

 * Work as a Security Architect at [Splynter](splynter.be) by day ☀️
 * Am one of the maintainers of [Hub Industries](https://github.com/Hub-Industries) by night 🌙
 * Love everything Enterprise Security Architecture (_ArchiMate_ 💕)
 * Enjoy using FOSS 🐧 and building DIY things 🛠️
+* Care about Social Entrepreneurship 🌱
 * Support 🏳️‍🌈 🏳️‍⚧️

 ## 🏛️ Splynter